 Update 11/21/19: Sling TV is now available on the Google Nest Hub Max.
 There’s a free three-day trial of Sling if you sign up through the Google Home app.

 Later to the smart display market than Amazon, Google has taken a half-hearted approach to the category.
 Until recently, it’s let others take the lead with Google Assistant-powered smart displays.
 Perhaps frustrated by the fact that only Lenovo, JBL, and LG have done so, Google released the 7-inch Nest Hub last year, and is now following up with the larger Nest Hub Max ($229).

-In addition to a larger 10-inch screen, the Nest Hub Max also has a camera that can be used not just to make video calls, but doubles as a security camera.
-Not only does it take advantage of a number of the best Google Assistant skills, it also comes with a few new tricks, including facial recognition and the ability to track you as you move around the room, too.
+In addition to a larger 10-inch screen, the Nest Hub Max also has a video chat camera that doubles as a security cam.
+Not only does it take advantage of a number of the best Google Assistant skills and best Google Home commands, it also comes with a few new tricks, including facial recognition and the ability to track you as you move around the room, too.

 Google Nest Hub Max price and release date

 The Nest Hub Max costs $229.99 and became available on September 9, 2019.